tue-bmd/zea/README.md

 # Ultrasound-BMd
-Collection of ultrasound tools (Python) such as beamforming code, visualization tools and deep learning scripts.
+Ultrasound-BMd (usbmd) is a collection of ultrasound tools (Python) such as beamforming code, visualization tools and deep learning scripts.
+The idea of this toolbox is that it is self-sustained, meaning ultrasound researchers can use the tools to create new models / algorithms and after completed, can add them to the toolbox.

+In case of any questions, feel free to [contact](mailto:t.s.w.stevens@tue.nl).

 ## Table of contents
 * [Setup](#setup)